cysouw/diathesis/text/c02_structure.md

 f. ^* Ich bin getanzt.
 :::

 Adjuncts are, by definition, optionally present, so there is a natural connection to zero expression.
 A central unanswered problem is whether there is a crucial distinction between constructions in which a participant is obligatorily absent (i.e. impossible to express) vs. optionally absent (i.e. possibly not expressed).
-In most diatheses that involve absence, the whole point is that there is an alternation between absence and presence of a lexical role (e.g. in all drop and addition diatheses).
+In most diatheses that involve absence, the whole point is that there is an alternation between absence and presence of a lexical role (e.g. in all diatheses that involve a drop or addition).
 The problematic cases are differences like passive vs. anticausative, which by definition are distinguished by possibility vs. impossibility for the agent to be expressed.
-This difference is highly volatile (i.e. it often differs from lexeme to lexeme whether it is possible or just dispreferred for an agent to be expressed).
+This difference is highly volatile, i.e. it often differs from lexeme to lexeme whether it is possible or just dispreferred for an agent to be expressed.

 ## Voice {#sec:intro-voice}

 The formal linguistic marking of a diathesis, for example by verbal morphology or auxiliaries, is called ~~grammatical voice~~ [following @zuniga2019: 4].
-The different kinds of grammatical voice in German are the basic organisational framework of this book.
-Each chapter discusses a specific kind of grammatical voice, listing all diatheses using that marking.
-The nine main chapters can be grouped into four kinds of grammatical voices:
+The different kinds of grammatical voice in German establish the basic organisational framework of this book.
+Each of the data chapters discusses a specific kind of grammatical voice, listing all diatheses using that 'voicing'.
+The nine data chapters can be grouped into four kinds of grammatical voices:

 - zero-marked 'covert' diatheses (Chapters [-@sec:case; -@sec:prepositions])
 - diatheses marked by reflexive pronouns (Chapter [-@sec:reflexive])
-- diatheses marked by preverbials or adverbials (Chapters [-@sec:preverbs; -@sec:adverbial])
+- diatheses marked by preverbs, preverbials or adverbials (Chapters [-@sec:preverbs; -@sec:adverbial])
 - diatheses marked by light-verb constructions (Chapters [-@sec:participle; -@sec:infinitive; -@sec:zuinfinitive; -@sec:zuminfinitive])

 The first two chapters deal with diatheses that are not overtly marked as such, i.e. they deal with 'covert' diatheses.
 Because there is no marking on either of the two alternants, it is often difficult to discern a direction in such equipollent alternations.
 In Chapter [-@sec:case] I will discuss diatheses that only differ in the marking of case, for example unmarked anticausatives like [@next].
 Chapter [-@sec:prepositions] deals with unmarked diatheses in which at least on of the alternants is a prepositional phrase, for example unmarked antipassives like [@nnext].